 The Handley Page Halifax was equipped to provide positions for the Pilot, 2nd Pilot, Observer / Navigator, Air Bomber (when introduced), Wireless Operator, Flight Engineer and Air Gunner(s)

 The crew compartment in a Handley Page Halifax consisted of an upper deck to accommodate the Pilot, 2nd Pilot and Fitter II [Flight Engineer] and a lower deck for the Wireless Operator, Observer / Navigator and Air Bomber.
-Gunners were accommodated in a mid and rear turret
+Air Gunner positions evolved, with the later versions accommodating them in a mid and rear turret.

-The following annotated photograph shows how decks were laid out:
+The following annotated photograph shows the deck layout: